-When portion control is a challenge for triggering foods, I recommend spending a little more money at the grocery store on portion-controlled sizes.
+When portion control is a challenge for keto foods, one effective strategy I recommend is spending a little more money at the grocery store on portion-controlled sizes.
 For example, buying individually wrapped ice cream bars (instead of a pint) helps remind me to slow down and enjoy one serving.
 Sure, they might cost a little more, but in my opinion, that money is well spent!

 Sometimes, spending a little more helps you save in the long run.
-I talk about this concept (and many more weight loss strategies that helped me lose 140 pounds) in my new cookbook – it’s not just about recipes!
+I talk about this concept (and many more weight loss strategies that helped me lose 140 pounds) in The DIRTY, LAZY, KETO Dirt Cheap Cookbook – it’s not just about keto recipes!
 Ironically, not every tip shared in The DIRTY, LAZY, KETO Dirt Cheap Cookbook is geared toward putting money in your pocket.
 Knowing when and where to spend your precious dollars is just as important as knowing when to put the credit card away.

 I’m here to support you, my friend.
 Losing weight doesn’t have to be complicated, boring, or expensive.
 Let’s do this together!